tvhung83/markdown-cv/index.md

 **Consolation Prize, Programming**, *National excellent student*, VN.

 `1999`
-**Bronze medal, Programming**, *Olympic Contest*, Da Nang, VN.
+**Bronze medal, Programming**, *Olympic Student Contest*, Da Nang, VN.

 ## Hobbies

-Hackintosh: Don’t you love macOS?
-As a Mac enthusiast, I enjoy making it run on non-Apple desktop/laptop.
+Passionate about macOS and the challenge of running it on non-Apple hardware.
+Enjoy building and optimizing Hackintosh setups for desktops and laptops.

-### Reverse Engineer
+### Reverse Engineering
-Interested in reversing web APIs.
-Build streaming APIs, such as IPTV, HTTP/HLS streaming, etc. and use it for [Movian](https://movian.tv/) plugins.
+Enthusiastic about analyzing and reverse-engineering web APIs.
+Developed streaming solutions, including IPTV and HTTP/HLS streaming, and integrated them into platforms like [Movian](https://movian.eu/) through custom plugins.

 ### Embedded Linux
-Passionate in Linux, especially embedded systems.
-I love exploring all kinds of embedded devices, from SBC (rPi, udoo), NAS to WiFi routers.
+Deeply interested in Linux, particularly embedded systems.
+Enjoy working with a variety of embedded devices, including SBCs (Raspberry Pi, UDOO), NAS systems, and WiFi routers.
+Focus on maximizing functionality and extending capabilities by adding new features.

-Maximize functionalities, adding new features to embedded devices.

 ### Entertainment
 A cinephile and an audiophile.